whosonfirst/go-whosonfirst-pip/README.md

   -metrics-as string
     	      Format metrics as... ?
 Valid options are "json" and "plain" (default "plain") -pidfile string
-    	   Where to write a PID file for wof-pip-server (default "/var/run/wof-pip-server.pid") -port int
+    	   Where to write a PID file for wof-pip-server.
+If empty the PID file will be written to wof-pip-server.pid in the current directory
+  -port int
-    	The port number to listen for requests on (default 8080) -strict
+    	The port number to listen for requests on (default 8080) -procs int
+    	 The number of concurrent processes to clone data with (default 16) -strict
 	Enable strict placetype checking
-  -verbose
-	Enable verbose logging, or log level "info"
-  -verboser
-	Enable really verbose logging, or log level "debug"
 ```

 You can force `wof-pip-server` to reindex itself by sending a `USR2` signal to the server's process ID (which is recorded in the file specfied by the `pidfile` argument).
 For example: